Anne St. Goar, MD

 • Our program model is a scalable, organized, sharable template, based on our knowledge and observations.

 • We firmly believe that our knowledge-based life coaching sessions can benefit most individuals.
 We also maintain that structured, community meetings can be immensely valuable to the majority.
-Based on our observations, we are also convinced that many individuals can find benefit from clinical psychedelic treatments.
-Supporting our beliefs is a roster of endorsements from the most renowned figures in the psychedelic healing field, including Roland Griffiths, Gabor Maté, Mary Cosimano, Anne St. Goar, Paul Stamets, Sam Chapman, and others.
+Supporting our beliefs is a roster of endorsements from renowned figures including Roland Griffiths, Gabor Maté, Mary Cosimano, Anne St. Goar, Paul Stamets, and others.

 • Ultimately, we will connect donors and organizations that align with our mission.